IZIVIA/ocpi-toolkit/README.md

 // receiver: the one that receives the registration request

 // PlatformMongoRepository is an implementation of PlatformRepository using mongo
-// It will be used to store information about platforms with whom the client is communicating:
+// It will be used to store information about partners with whom the client is communicating:
-// A platform has: Tokens (A, B, C), Endpoints, Versions
+// A partner has: Tokens (A, B, C), Endpoints, Versions
 // You can see an  example in the list above val senderPlatformRepository = PlatformMongoRepository(
-    collection = mongoDatabase.getCollection<Location>(config.platformCollection)
+    collection = mongoDatabase.getCollection<Location>(config.partnerCollection)
 )

 // VersionsCacheRepository is an implementation of VersionsRepository